Today you are learning how to use query strings on legacy databases.

-Over the years, before GDPR came into action, you probably collected a database for your business with your client and subscriber data.
+Before GDPR came into action, you probably collected a database for your business with your clients and subscribers’ data.

-Now, after 25th May 2018, with the GDPR your databases pretty much became obsolete, that’s because now you must collect explicit consent from each user you wish to treat or use their data.
+Now, after 25th May 2018, with the GDPR your databases pretty much became obsolete.
+That’s because now you must collect explicit consent from each user before collecting or treating their data.

 The solution with Query Strings